shimataro/babel-plugin-module-extension-resolver/examples/ts-babel/README.md

-# ES Modules example for TypeScript using `@babel/preset-typescript`
+# ES Modules example for TypeScript with `@babel/preset-typescript`

 ## Settings